Eligibility and General Rules

 Laureate Competition Breakdown

 Original songs (both melody and lyrics) performed solo by the author (with or without instrumentation), traditionally held twice a year at Spring and Fall Coronation.
 Filking is not permitted for entry into Troubadour Laureate.

-Solo performance for entrants ages 5-17, traditionally held twice a year at, currently at Spring and Fall Coronation.
+Solo performance for entrants ages 5-17, held twice a year at, currently at Spring and Fall Coronation.
 Any form of performance art is permitted and may be an original work or not.

 Masque Laureate is held twice a year, currently at Spring and Fall Crown Tourney.
 Group performances are welcome, as are solo performances.
 Solo performances may include original compositions by the artist if accompanied by an instrument.
 Ensemble performances may be written by one of the ensembles or not, with credit given to the author.

 Other performances not already listed or covered under previous Laureate rules, such as instrumental, non-original composition poetry recitation, prose/speech/story/play acting/recitation, dancing original/period choreography and/or original/period style music, and any form of street performance such as juggling, sword swallowing, dog and pony shows, puppets, etc., are all acceptable entries.
 Filking is permitted for entry into Masque Laureate.